saptarshibasu/kafka-study/README.md

 * Transaction expiry is configured using - `transactional.id.expiration.ms`
 * Kafka default `isolation.level` is `read_uncommitted`
 * `read_uncommitted` - consume both committed and uncommitted messages in offset ordering.
 * `read_committed` - Only consume non-transactional messages or committed transactional messages in offset order.
 The end offset of a partition for a read_committed consumer would be the offset of the first message in the partition belonging to an open transaction.
-This offset is known as the 'Last Stable    Offset'(LSO)
+This offset is known as the **Last Stable Offset (LSO)**
-* Kafka Streams sets the internal embedded producer client with a transaction id to enable the idempotence and transactional messaging features, and also sets    its consumer client with the `read_committed` mode to only fetch messages from committed transactions from the upstream producers
+* Kafka Streams API sets the internal embedded producer client with a transaction id to enable the idempotence and transactional messaging features, and also sets its consumer client with the `read_committed` mode to only fetch messages from committed transactions from the upstream producers
+* The components introduced with the transactions API in Kafka 0.11.0 are the **Transaction Coordinator** and the **Transaction Log**
+* Every broker is a leader for certain number of partitions of the transaction log
+* Every transactional.id is mapped to a specific partition of the transaction log through a simple hashing function.
+Therefore, the leader of this partition becomes the transaction co-ordinator of the given transaction id
+* A transactional id is mapped one-to-one with a producer id or PID, but the difference is producer id is auto generated by the broker while the transactional id is provided by the application owner allowing the recovery of a transaction across application restart
+* An epoch is maintained along with the producer id.
+If an application is restarted with a transaction id, the epoch is incremented to fence off any other producer instances running with the save producer id
+* The broker only allows a producer with a recognized producer ID and the current epoch for that producer ID to write or commit data
+* The transaction co-ordinator is the 2-phase commit arbitrator.
+However, due to the replication and partition leader election functionalities of Kafka, this 2-phase commit does not suffer from the shortcomings of the traditional 2-phase commit
+* A transaction could be in various states like "Ongoing", "Prepare commit", and "Completed".
+It is this state and associated metadata that is stored in the transaction log

 ### Quota